ontola/libro/README.md

 ### Directory Structure
 * **app** - Code that runs in the browser
   * **components** - 'Dumb' view-only components that do not know what kind of information they represent.
   * **containers** - 'Smart' components that are connected to Redux.
 Preferably are not styled.
+Mostly deprecated by Link.
   * **resources** - Link components that represent a certain resource, such as 'person' or 'motion'.
   * **helpers** - Small, useful and re-usable pieces of code.
   * **middleware** - Deals with the API.
   * **models** - Contain models for resources that define its shape in the Redux store.
   * **routes** - All routing logic rests in its index.js file.
 Create a folder with an index.jsx for page components.
 In the future, these will rest in the Link folder as Page components.
   * **state** - Folders that contain all reducers, actions, selectors and respective tests.
+  * **views** - Link view components.
+Properties are stored in the parent resource.
 * **bin** - Binaries
 * **dev** - Helpers for developers, such as a nginx config and docker file.
 * **server** - Node server